-- 1. Employee Training.
-As part of TE's company-wide global training on TE's Ethical Conduct Guide, every TE employee is required to participate and certify annually in a training session, which includes protecting human rights content such as anti-harassment and non-discrimination and how to report concerns.
-During the Reporting Period, TE again had a 99%+ completion rate for this training, which included active employees on TE payroll at the time of the commitment campaign. - 2.
+Employee Training.
+As part of TE's company-wide global training on TE's Ethical Conduct Guide, every TE employee is required to participate and certify annually in a training session, which includes human-rights content such as anti-harassment and non-discrimination and how to report concerns.
+During the Reporting Period, TE had a 99%+ completion rate for this training, which included active employees on TE payroll at the time of the commitment campaign.

 Human Resources (HR) Internal Human Rights Survey.
-In addition to our annual Ethical Conduct Guide training and certification, TE conducts an annual internal Human Rights Survey seeking confirmation from our key HR leaders with global and/or regional responsibilities and members of the TE Law Department who have oversight over labor and employment-related matters that the individual is not aware of any labor and employment practice maintained by TE that would violate the Ethical Conduct Guide or evidence violations of human rights including modern slavery or human trafficking. - 3.
+In addition to our annual Ethical Conduct Guide training and certification, we conduct an annual internal Human Rights Survey seeking confirmation from our key HR leaders with global and/or regional responsibilities and members of the TE Law Department who have oversight of labour and employment-related matters that the individual is not aware of any labour and employment practice maintained by TE that would violate the Ethical Conduct Guide or evidence violations of human rights or decent working conditions.

 TE Facility Audits.
 As a new RBA member, we have increased visibility into the results of the audits performed by our customers at TE facilities.
 Third party auditors conducted nine RBA Validated Assessment Program audits at TE facilities in FY2024 to support customer due diligence and improve human rights in our operations.
 This allows TE to continue to enhance our due diligence by aligning remediation plans, including corrective actions, training and other measures to ensure best practices within our operations, to continually improve our Human Rights Program.

-Due Diligence Processes and Assessing Risks of Modern Slavery and Human Trafficking with Suppliers
+TE's Supply Chain Management System

 Supply Chain Policy and Processes.
-TE, including Tyco Electronics UK Ltd., seeks to engage suppliers whose values and supply chain practices align with TE's commitment to complying with modern slavery and human trafficking obligations.
+TE, including the TE Swiss Entities, seek to engage suppliers whose values and supply chain practices align with TE's commitment to complying with human rights and child labour obligations.
 TE has several compliance mechanisms aimed at addressing supplier compliance, explained in the following paragraphs.

 1. TE Connectivity Supplier Code of Conduct (TEC-1015).
-In the Reporting Period, TE renamed and updated the TE Guide to Supplier Social Responsibility to the TE Connectivity Supplier Code of Conduct (Supplier Code) since the scope has expanded beyond just social responsibility to emphasize the importance of other aspects of supplier responsibility including ethical, environmental, and health and safety.
-This update aligns with the latest international frameworks, standards, and legislation governing responsible business behavior including the latest RBA Code of Conduct.
-The updated Supplier Code includes a prohibition on suppliers retaining workers' papers and recruitment fees paid by workers.
+In the Reporting Period, TE renamed and updated the TE Connectivity Guide to Supplier Social Responsibility to the TE Connectivity Supplier Code of Conduct (Supplier Policy), since the scope has expanded beyond just social responsibility to emphasize the importance of other aspects of supplier responsibility including ethical, environmental, and health and safety.
+This update aligns with the latest international frameworks, standards, and legislation governing responsible business behaviour including the latest RBA Code of Conduct.
+The updated Supplier Policy includes a prohibition on suppliers retaining workers' papers and recruitment fees paid by workers.
 It also added a flow down of these requirements to the supplier's employees, personnel, agents, subcontractors, and sub-tier suppliers, when conducting business with or on behalf of TE.
-The Supplier Code was revised in June 2024 and was communicated to our suppliers via the TE Supplier Portal.
-The Supplier Code is also available to the public at Disclosures | Corporate Responsibility | TE Connectivity.
+The Supplier Policy was revised in June 2024 and was communicated to our suppliers via the TE Supplier Portal.
+The Supplier Policy is also available to the public at Disclosures [Corporate Responsibility [TE Connectivity].

-The Supplier Code sets out in detail TE's commitment to maintaining the highest standards of ethics, sustainability and social responsibility throughout our value chain.
+The Supplier Policy reflects TE's commitment to maintaining the highest standards of ethics, sustainability and social responsibility throughout our value chain.
 It sets out in detail TE's expectations for its suppliers with respect to business conduct, decision-making, and business interaction.
-It outlines key principles and behaviors, based on TE's Core Values (set out in the Ethical Conduct Guide), and emphasizes the principles and behaviors required of suppliers and subsuppliers.
+It outlines key principles and behaviours, based on TE's Core Values (set out in the Ethical Conduct Guide), and emphasizes the principles and behaviours required of suppliers and sub-suppliers.
 It addresses TE's labour and human rights expectations as follows: